 If you live in public or government-subsidized housing, you can be evicted only if there are serious or repeated violations of material terms of the lease, or for other good cause.
 However, some Section 8 tenancies can now be terminated without cause at the end of the first year of the lease, or at the end of the next term that starts at the end of the first year term.
-You should contact a lawyer or your local legal services office if you have questions.
+You should contact a lawyer or your local legal services office at 1-(877) 696-6529 if you have questions.